software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 >
 > Create the "user story" and "task" labels and a label _for each user story_ as described above.
 Come up with a _short description_ for each user story for the labels, such as "add quiz".

+Next, we need to specify the Sprint the issue is related to.
+We can use Sprint-specific [milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) to group the issues based on a Sprint.
+Let's create a milestone for the first Sprint.
+First, click the "Issues" tab to open the issues page.
+Then, click the "Milestones" button next to the "Labels" button.
+On the Milestones page, click the "Create a new Milestone" button.
+Set the milestone title as "Sprint 1".
+You can also specify a due date and a description if you want.
+Finally, click the "Create milestone" button to create the milestone.

+{: .important-title }

+> Exercise 9
+>
+> Create the "Sprint 1" milestone.

-Now that we have the labels, let's create an issue for each user story.
+Now that we have the labels and a milestone, let's create an issue for each user story.
 Click the "Issues" tab and click the green "New issue" button on the right.
 Set the issue title as "{{site.sprint_1_user_story_1}}".
 With the description we can provide additional details if we can't fit everything in the title.
 On the right, click "Labels" and choose labels "user story" and "add quiz", which indicate that this issue is related to a certain user story.
-Then, click "Projects" on the right and choose "Product Backlog".
+Then, click "Projects" and choose "Product Backlog".
 This will add the issue to the Product Backlog project.
+To specify the Sprint the issue is related to, click "Milestone" and choose "Sprint 1".
 Finally, click the "Submit a new issue" button to create the issue.

 {: .note }